tag-background-image

 After earning all those points throughout the season, a fourth and fifth place at the Bahrain and Abu Dhabi Grands Prix meant McLaren took third place in the constructors’ championship over Racing Point, aided by the points collected by Sainz as well.
 Norris ended the season with 97 points in ninth place in the drivers’ standings, only eight points less than Sainz.

-Norris continued with McLaren for the 2021 season with new teammate Daniel Ricciardo, giving him his highest points total in his F1 career.
+Norris continued with McLaren for the 2021 season with new teammate Daniel Ricciardo.
+He achieved the highest points total in his F1 career.
 A P4 at the opening race at Bahrain was followed by his second podium finish, taking third at the Emilia Romagna Grand Prix.
 The Brit took another P3 finish at the Monaco Grand Prix, with Charles Leclerc and Valtteri Bottas’ retirements assisting him to his third podium of the season.

 The Russian Grand Prix was another milestone for Norris, as he took his first-ever pole position in changeable conditions in qualifying.
-Unfortunately, while leading the race, a poor strategy call from the 23-year-old meant he stayed out on slick tyres for too long as the rain came at the end of the race, resulting in Norris spinning out of first and having to pit afterwards, dropping to P7 at the races’ end.
+Unfortunately, while leading the race, a poor strategy call from the 23-year-old meant he stayed out on slick tyres for too long as the rain came at the end of the race.
+This resulted in Norris spinning out of first and having to pit afterwards, dropping to P7 at the race’s end.

 The season ended with Norris scoring points in the remaining seven races, although he could not finish above seventh.
-But his consistent scoring and superb pace throughout the season gave him 160 points, finishing 6th, just 4.5 points behind former teammate Sainz in the Ferarri.
-Norris’ success earned him a contract extension with McLaren, signing a multi-year deal with the team until 2025.
+However, his consistent scoring and superb pace throughout the season gave him 160 points, finishing 6th, just 4.5 points behind former teammate Sainz in the Ferarri.
+Norris’ success earned him a contract extension with McLaren, signing a multi-year deal until 2025.

-2022 wasn’t as successful for Norris and McLaren, with the Brit only scoring three top-five and one podium finish, which came at the Emilia Romagna Grand Prix.
-However, his consistency shone through yet again, and his ability to maximise the potential out of the car meant he finished seventh in the drives’ standings with 122 points, scoring 85 more than Ricciardo.
+2022 wasn’t as successful for Norris and McLaren, with the Brit only getting one podium finish, which came at the Emilia Romagna Grand Prix.
+However, his consistency shone through yet again, and his ability to maximise the potential out of the car meant he finished seventh in the drivers’ standings with 122 points, scoring 85 more than Ricciardo.

 Lando Norris's popularity

-Lando Norris is arguably one of the most popular F1 personalities on the grid, with his dry and humourous personality earning him many fans.
-He has many different social media accounts on different platforms, which many fans follow, including a streaming channel on Twitch.
-Norris is also involved with a YouTube channel called Quadrant, which involves F1 Youtubers and former F3 driver and friend Max Fewtrell.
+Lando Norris is arguably one of the most popular F1 personalities on the grid.
+His dry and humourous personality has earned him many fans.
+He has many social media accounts on different platforms, which many fans follow, including a streaming channel on Twitch.
+Norris is also involved with a YouTube channel called Quadrant, which involves F1 YouTuber and former F3 driver and friend Max Fewtrell.
 The channel has nearly 700,000 subscribers.

 What is Lando Norris’ greatest strength as an F1 driver?

 Lando Norris has one of the most complete driving styles throughout the grid.
 His strategy and tyre-saving work are always positive.
-But his ability to battle hard and maximise everything he can out of his McLaren in any weather condition is perhaps considered by many to be his greatest strength.
-This strength has helped him earn two 100+ point finishes in his career, and it's why many tip him to earn a world title in the coming years.
+But his ability to battle hard and maximise everything he can out of his McLaren in any weather condition is considered by many to be his greatest strength.
+He is tipped to be a World Champion.